neilellis/coding-with-gpt-4/article_as_presentation.marp.md

 # AI in Software Development

-Hey everyone!
-I'm very glad to share my experiences with you today, diving into the world of AI, specifically focusing on ChatGPT, GPT-4, and large language models.
+Hey everyone, my name is Neil Ellis!
+I'm glad to share my experiences with you today, diving into the world of AI, specifically focusing on ChatGPT, GPT-4, and large language models.
 Everything I'm talking about today is available on GitHub https://github.com/neilellis/coding-with-gpt-4, this talk is a summary of the main article in the repo.

 <!-- Hey everyone!
 I'm very glad to share my experiences with you today, diving into the world of coding with AI,
 specifically focusing on ChatGPT, GPT-4, and large language models.
 We'll explore their potential in the realm of software development and how